SincerelyBrittany/stockTracker/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+<a href="https://github.com/othneildrew/Best-README-Template">View Demo</a> on ways to use the application.

 <!-- ROADMAP -->
 ## Roadmap

 See the [open issues](https://github.com/SincerelyBrittany/stockTracker/issues) for a list of proposed features (and known issues).

 <!-- CONTRIBUTING -->
 ## Contributing